Public transport is the way to go, but trackwork is affecting a number of train lines so check transportnsw.info for

 You can pay for travel on all modes of public transport including metro, trains, buses, ferries and light rail by tapping on and off services using an Opal card.
 If you don’t have one, you can also use your major debit or credit card, or linked device, to tap on and off services Remember to top up your Opal card before you head out to avoid lines at top-up machines.

 Wearing a mask while travelling on public transport is mandatory.

-We fully appreciate that the public transport options aren’t for everyone and some participants will drive to the event.
+We fully appreciate that the public transport options aren’t for everyone, and some participants will prefer to drive to the event.
 Key roads will close for the events and existing restrictions in the city mean parking is limited so plan to arrive early and carpool where possible.

 Road closures will be in place along the course through the Sydney CBD, The Rocks, Dawes Point, Millers Point, Barangaroo, King St Wharf and Pyrmont.
 Key road closures will be in place between 4:30am and 12:30pm including sections of George St, Hickson Rd, Sussex St, Murray St, Pirrama Rd and other surrounding local roads.
 For full road closure details, visit livetraffic.com.